Action Cards

 How to Select an Action Card

-Selection is necessary for certain operations like using Co-Pilot
+Selection is required for certain operations such as using Co-Pilot.

 💡 Double-clicking a card will center it on your screen, making it easier to focus on a specific action.